-Technically, these deductions are called “adjustments to income.”
-They're also referred to as “above-the-line” because they’ve historically been taken on the first page of the Form 1040 tax return, before the line that designates your resulting adjusted gross income (AGI) after they’ve been subtracted.
-Then you can subtract your standard deduction or the total of your itemized deductions from this number to arrive at your taxable income.
+Above-the-line deductions got their name because the deductions used to be made on the first page of the Form 1040 tax return, before the line that designates your AGI.
+These deductions subtract from your income to arrive at your AGI.
+You could then subtract your standard deduction or the total of your itemized deductions from this number to reduce your taxable income even more.

 Above-the-Line Deductions for the Self-Employed